barabanshek/Dagger/dagger/README.md

     * **loopback_mmio_pac_a10.txt**: MMIO-based Host-NIC interface, loopback mode
     * **network_mmio_pac_a10.txt**: MMIO-based Host-NIC interface, physical networking mode

-Note: more supported platform/configuration combinations are on the way!
+Note: more supported platform/configuration combinations are on the way.

 Note: Intel Skylake CPU/FPGA Hybrid machines are not in the vLab, please, use your own local cluster for experiments.

 For more information on building on HARP, please, refer to the original documentation: https://wiki.intel-research.net/FPGA.html#.